 HORIZON

-Care for food safety starts at the beginning: the producer.
-After all, every grower grows his fruit and vegetables according to strict quality labels.
-For strawberries, this is Hoogstraten; for vegetables it is Flandria.
+Ensuring food safety starts at the source: the producer.
+Each grower cultivates their fruits and vegetables according to strict quality labels, where quality is a key component.
+For strawberries, this is Hoogstraten, and for vegetables, it's Flandria.

-The cooperative ensures that the products supplied are of the right quality class and retain their quality through optimum conditioning.
-Moreover, Coöperatie Hoogstraten also strives for maximum food safety.
-Our obtained certificates are a guarantee of that.
+The cooperative, in turn, ensures that the delivered products are placed in the correct quality class and that their quality is maintained through optimal conditioning.
+Furthermore, Coöperatie Hoogstraten also strives for maximum food safety.
+Our achieved certificates guarantee this.

 Hoogstraten inspects fruit and vegetables as soon as they arrive.
 But we also focus on their internal quality.
 For example, we continuously monitor the shelf life of the products supplied (at parcel level) by means of samples that we place in storage cells.
 We then circle the results back to the grower.

-Every year, we analyse hundreds of residue samples through multiscreening.
-Additionally, tomato samples are analysed for ethephon as a pre-harvest sample.
-The products supplied are also checked for residues of crop protection agents, and periodically for the presence of contaminants and microbiology.
-This research is carried out under the supervision of the Knowledge Centre for Sustainable Horticulture (KDT).
+Annually, we analyze hundreds of residue samples through multi-screening.
+Additionally, tomato samples are analyzed as pre-harvest samples for ethefon.
+The delivered products are also checked for residues of crop protection products, and periodically for the presence of contaminants and microbiology.
+This research is conducted under the supervision of the Knowledge Centre for Sustainable Horticulture (KDT).

-The Product & Quality Department is responsible for ensuring product quality and food safety.
-All our products comply with strict quality marks of which quality is an important part.
-For strawberries this is Hoogstraten, for vegetables Flandria.
-Furthermore, all our producers comply with the legal requirements for primary vegetable production and some supra-legal specifications (production, sustainability, social practices).
-Compliance is externally audited at the production plants.
+The Product & Quality department ensures the quality and food safety of our products.
+All our products meet strict quality labels, where quality is an important component.
+For strawberries, this is Hoogstraten, and for vegetables, it's Flandria.
+Furthermore, all our producers comply with the legal requirements for primary plant production and several additional specifications (production, sustainability, social practices).
+Compliance is externally audited at the production companies.

-We accurately record relevant data about the crop, the producer, the parcels and the delivery.
-This enables us to trace the origin and pre-harvest handling of each product.
-Does a problem occur?
-Then the cause is quickly traced and eliminated.
-Traceability also goes 'upstream'.
-After sale, every purchase is administratively linked to a product supply.
-In this way, we can also trace the supply from the trade channel back to the cooperative.
+We meticulously record relevant data about the cultivation, the producer, the plots, and the delivery.
+This allows us to trace the origin and treatment before harvesting for each product.
+If a problem does arise, the cause is quickly identified and eliminated.
+Traceability also works 'upstream'.
+After the sale, each purchase is administratively linked to a product supply.
+This allows us to trace back from the trade channel to a supply at the cooperative.